Memubin/Product-Sales-Dashboard/README.md

 # Product-Sales-Dashboard
 This Power BI Sales Dashboard project provides a comprehensive view of sales data and key insights to facilitate data-driven decision-making.
-It offers a clear overview of our sales performance and helps to identify trends, opportunities, and areas for improvement.
+It offers a clear overview of sales performance and helps to identify trends, opportunities, and areas for improvement.

 Below are the key insights featured in this dashboard